Geetima2021/OpenROAD-asap7-design-contest/README.md

 # Conclusion

 Here the constraint use is the clock period constraint only and other constraints is to be included.
+I will also try to get a better run time in my system for the available system configuration.

 # Acknowledgement
 - [Shivani Shah](https://github.com/shivanishah269),Teaching Assistant, VSD Corp.
 Pvt.
 Ltd.